blauharley/Cordova-Reminder/README.md

     console.log("Reminder error",e);
  },{
     title: "Reminder",
-    content: "You have come to a stop while you have gone #ML in meter!",
+    content: "You have come to a stop while you have gone #MR in meter!",
     mode: "status",
     // required properties
     interval: 45000,
-    distance: 100
+    distance: 100,
+    aggressive: false
  });

 ```